 This training is tailored to enhance the skills necessary for government professionals, ensuring alignment with public sector workflows and governance requirements.

-Customization Options The course can be condensed to 2 days, focusing on core aspects most relevant for government agencies.
-Alternatively, it can be extended to cover additional topics such as administrative tasks, design considerations, networking configurations, and troubleshooting issues related to OpenStack deployments.
+The course can be structured to fit within a 2-day timeframe, focusing on core aspects relevant to the client's requirements.
+Alternatively, it can be extended to include additional topics such as administrative tasks, design considerations, networking, and troubleshooting issues related to OpenStack deployments for government use.

 Read more...